 Depending on your financial obligations and the size of your family, you could be under-insured or over-insured.
 So, you might have to buy an additional, individual life insurance policy to cover your needs.

 Another problem with these types of life insurance policies is that your coverage typically ends when you quit your job.
 Until you find another job, which offers similar employee benefits, you could be left uninsured.

 You have the option to continue your coverage even after you quit your job, but the insurance company tends to increase the premiums significantly.
 It is a waste of money, as you can easily buy term life or whole life policy at a fraction of the cost.

 This is something you need to consider before choosing ReliaStar as your insurer.

 ReliaStar only offers term life and whole life policies.
 There are no universal life policies (regular, indexed, or variable) available.

-This again is a major downside, since many people prefer a universal life policy over a whole life policy, as the former is more flexible in terms of death benefit and premium payments and typically has higher growth potential.
+This again is a major downside, since many people prefer a universal life policy over a whole life policy, as the former is more flexible in terms of the death benefit and premium payments and typically has higher growth potential.